negarprh/Portfolio/README.md

 ### **✨ Special Thanks**
 - To all the amazing developers and designers who inspired me.
 - To the open-source community for providing resources and support.

----

-This README is designed to provide a professional overview of your repository.
-Make sure to customize the "Live Demo" section with your actual hosted portfolio link.
-Let me know if you'd like further adjustments! 😊